aimms/documentation/platform/sdk.rst

 Version 1.4.1
 ++++++++++++++

-This version does not bring any new functionality, but some issues for running on linux have been addressed:
+This version does not bring any new functionality, but some issues for running on Linux have been addressed:

 At the client side, there is now only an AIMMS SDK version compiled with gcc 4.9, as there were some compatibility issues with the gcc 6.1 versions we distributed earlier.
 At the server side, there is now only a Host application compiled with gcc 6.1, which is supporting AIMMS 4.29 and up.

 .. note::

-  If you need to run with older AIMMS versions on linux, the 1.4.0.10 gcc 4.9 still applies.
+  If you need to run with older AIMMS versions on Linux, the 1.4.0.10 gcc 4.9 still applies.

 Version 1.4.0.10